CVidrio/ffa-framework/docs/matlab.md

 ### Framework Changes

-Parameterization of the LP3 distribution failed for some datasets because MATLAB is unable to handle large numbers.
-To manage this issue, the MATLAB version used the conventional moments when this occurred.
+Parameterization of the PE3/LP3 distributions fails for some datasets because MATLAB is unable to handle the large numbers created by the gamma function.
+To manage this issue, the MATLAB version used the conventional moments (i.e. sample mean/variance/skewness) when this occurred.
 This behaviour is no longer necessary and has been removed.

 The procedure for computing the Z-statistic selection metric has been changed slightly.
 In the MATLAB version, kappa and log-kappa distributions were fitted to the data.
 Then, two bootstrap samples were generated, one from the kappa distribution and one from the log-kappa distribution.
 In the new version, we do not fit the log-kappa distribution and use a *single* bootstrap sample to compute the sample L-moments and log-L-moments.
 We do this for three reasons: